-A taxpayer may only claim the Port Volume Increase Tax Credit for cargo that was actually owned by the taxpayer at the time the port facilities were used (including upon shipment or on delivery) and for which the taxpayer controlled the method of transportation.
+A taxpayer may only claim Port Volume Increase Tax Credits for cargo that was actually owned by the taxpayer at the time that the port facilities were used (including upon shipment or on delivery) and for which the taxpayer controlled the method of transportation.
 Ownership is determined by the terms of the shipping contract and is evidenced by the bill of lading.
 When cargo originates in Virginia, there is a presumption that the company exporting the cargo out of Virginia controls the method of transportation.
 When a shipment terminates in Virginia, there is a presumption that the company receiving the import in Virginia controls the method of transportation.

 Port cargo volume is defined as the total amount of net tons of noncontainerized cargo or containers measured in TEUs of cargo transported by way of a waterborne ship or vehicle through a port facility.
-Base year port cargo volume means the total amount of net tons of noncontainerized cargo or TEUs of cargo actually transported by way of a waterborne ship or vehicle through a port facility during the period from January 1, 2010 through December 31, 2010.
+Base year port cargo volume means the total amount of net tons of noncontainerized cargo or TEUs of cargo actually transported by way of a waterborne ship or vehicle through a port facility during the period from (i) January 1, 2010, through December 31, 2010, for manufacturing-related entities or (ii) January 1, 2012, through December 31, 2012, for agricultural entities and mineral and gas entities.
 Base year port cargo volume must be recalculated each calendar year after the initial base year.